itscodenation/flw1-playlist-18-19-starter/README.md

 ## Day 2
 ### JS
-- [ ] Use forEach Loop to display the data from each of your array's in the correct div
+- [ ] Add a forEach loop in the displaySongInfo function to display the data from each of your arrays in the correct div
-- [ ] Update the code to append and HTML Elements (img, p, a tags) using jQuery.
+- [ ] Update the code to correctly append HTML Elements (img, p, a tags) using jQuery
+- [ ] Use jQuery to complete the body of the emptySongInfo function
 ### Wrap
 - [ ] Push your changes!

 ## Day 3
 ### JS
-- [ ] A working click handler
-- [ ] Retrieve user input
+- [ ] In the body of your addSongInfo function retrieve user inputs
-- [ ] Push items to your song array
+- [ ] In the body of your addSongInfo function push items to your song array
-- [ ] Display the result to the screen
+- [ ] Display the results to the screen when the user clicks a button

 ### Wrap
 - [ ] Push your changes!